danbev/learning-ai/notes/llava.md

 ```
 And that is a complete layer!

-To the input was the image divided into patches and then embedded into a
+So the input was the image divided into patches and then embedded into a
 high-dimensional space.
 The embeddings were then reshaped and permuted and
 class embeddings and positional embeddings were added.
 The embeddings were then
 passed through a series of transformer layers where each layer consists of a